 Never heat up your car in an enclosed area like the garage.

-Keeping your emergency kit in your car, rather than in a trunk can be safer, in case your trunk gets frozen shut.
+Keeping your emergency kit in your car, rather than in a trunk can be safer.
+Your trunk can freeze shut.

-Keep your car half full with gas during freezing weather to keep your gas line from freezing.
+Keep your car half full of gas during freezing weather to keep your gas line from freezing.

 Do not stand outside of your car on a busy road, especially a highway.
 Move to a safe place.Keep Friends & Families Safe On The Roads This Winter.
 Their Safety Means Safety For You Too!Click To Tweet

 Do you have any other items you would keep in your kit?